patanext-project/patanext/GameClient/Packages/pack.p4.default/archetypes.md

     // ------ ------ ------ ------ ------ ------ ------ /.
     // Needed
     // ------ ------ ------ ------ ------ ------ ------ /.
     public P4Default_DMovementDetailData     detail;    // Needed for the coordinator and systems.
-(RW for the Coordinator and R for the Systems) public P4Default_DEntityInputData    input;     // Needed for the coordinator and systems.
+(RW for the Coordinator and R for the Systems) public P4Default_DEntityInputUnifiedData input;     // Needed for the coordinator and systems.
 (RW for the Coordinator and Input system, and R for the other Systems) public DWorldPositionData                position;  //< Rotation and Position can be combined to TWorldTransform (RW) public DWorldRotationData                rotation;  //^
     public Rigidbody                         rigidbody; // Actually, I need to think if we reaaaally need a rigidbody public DCharacterData                    character; //< A data struct from stormium.
-I don't know if I keep it. public DCharacterColliderShared     charColl;   //^
+I don't know if I keep it. public DCharacterCollider2DComponent     charColl;  //^

     // ------ ------ ------ ------ ------ ------ ------ /.
     // Optional
     // ------ ------ ------ ------ ------ ------ ------ /.
-    public P4Default_FreeMovementData   freeMovementComponent;  // Read-only
+    public P4Default_DFreeMovementData   freeMovementComponent;  // Read-only
-    public P4Default_RythmMovementData  rythmMovementComponent; // Read-only
+    public P4Default_DRythmMovementData  rythmMovementComponent; // Read-only

     // ------ ------ ------ ------ ------ ------ ------ /.
     // Automatically added